dnokafor/yourfinanceworks/api/MCP/README.md

 - *"Add a note to client John Doe about our meeting"*
 - *"Send invoice #123 via email"*
 - *"Test my email configuration"*
+- *"List all expenses from this quarter"*
+- *"Create an expense for office supplies costing $150"*
+- *"Upload a receipt for expense #456"*
+- *"Show me unlinked expenses that need categorization"*
+- *"List all imported bank statements"*
+- *"Get details for bank statement from January 2024"*
+- *"Reprocess bank statement for better transaction matching"*
+- *"Delete old bank statement that was imported incorrectly"*

 ## ✨ Key Benefits